Still Stuck in Therapy? This Is Where Things Start to Shift

 Choosing the Right Option

-You do not need to know which option is right before reaching out.
+You don’t need to decide on an option before reaching out.

 Intensive work is about creating movement—not forcing outcomes.